 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).

-2. A two- to three-page statement of intent (essay) that includes the following the educational and professional objectives and reasons for interest in a nontraditional study format.
+2. A two- to three-page statement of intent (essay) that includes the educational and professional goals, relevant background experience, and reasons for interest in the Multidisciplinary Studies, Nutrition Track Program.

 3. Signed principal adviser consent form (http://graduateschool.buffalostate.edu/supplemental-application-materials).
 Students in the nutrition track will be advised by Dr. Carol DeNysschen.